madsbuch/blog/_posts/2014-10-01-three-pillars-of-software-development.md

 divide and conquer is applied with more and easier tests.
 In this article I try to decompose the process of testing to that of specifying and verifying.
-I relate this notion to places where verification are mathematically used to bond a specification and an implementation._
+I relate this notion to places where verification are mathematically used to bind a specification and an implementation._

 ## Introduction
 In the software development community it has become obvious that software has to